 De Paul was one of the first organizations in Oregon to use evidence-based practices to treat substance use disorders and treat co-occurring mental health disorders.
 In 2005, De Paul became one of the first agencies in the area to implement an electronic medical record.

-Approximately 2,400 men, women, and youth participate in substance use disorder treatment each year through our three residential and outpatient treatment facilities in the Portland Metropolitan area- the De Paul adult center in downtown Portland, De Paul Youth & Family Center in NE Portland, and De Paul’s Hillsboro outpatient center.
+Over 2,000 men, women, and youth participate in substance use disorder treatment each year through our three residential and outpatient treatment facilities in the Portland Metropolitan area- the De Paul adult center in downtown Portland, De Paul Youth & Family Center in NE Portland, and De Paul’s Hillsboro outpatient center.
 The downtown Portland facility and the Youth & Family Center also provide treatment for co-occurring mental health issues.
 Our clients are culturally diverse adults, youth and families with substance use disorders.
 We serve clients from across Oregon and the surrounding states, with most residing in the Portland Metropolitan area.